TusharK54/CS4110-Final-Project/README.md

-# 🥓 `crispy` Interpreter
+# 🥓 Crispy Language

-`crispy` is statically-typed functional programming language with type inference.
+Crispy is statically-typed functional programming language with type inference.
 It is designed to be a simple language with *crispy* language features to make it useful.

 ## Core Features